I recommend all of Pirotta's books. He is a brilliant storyteller that will mesmerise your children and you! - Bibo, reader, on amazon.com

 In schools, I usually get booked either through Authors Abroad or Authors Aloud, both agencies with a wealth of experience in organising school visits, seminars and entire book weeks.
-If your school is in the Leeds area, you can book me through the Leeds School Library Service.
-Like many other authors, illustrators, poets and storytellers, I tend to get booked up pretty much in advance, especially around World Book Day, so make your booking pretty early.
+If your school is in Yorkshire or anywhere in the North, you can book me through your SLS or directly.

 I also visit bookshops for promotional purposes and perform at Literature Festivals.
-Some of my recent festival appearances include The Bradford Literature Festival, the Linton Book Festival and the Edinburgh Book Festival.
+Some of my recent festival appearances include The East Riding Festival of Words, the Bradford Literature Festival, the Linton Book Festival and the Edinburgh Book Festival.
 Please get in touch with my publishers, Bloomsbury and Orchard Books, for details or directly via the contact page on this site.

 LEEDS SCHOOL LIBRARY SERVICE